-5.1 Government Schemes, Policies, and Interventions Aimed at Promoting Lac Cultivation promote lac cultivation as a sustainable livelihood option, particularly for rural women.
+5.1 Government Schemes, Policies, and Interventions Aimed at Promoting Lac Cultivation

+The Indian government has introduced various schemes and policies to promote lac cultivation as a sustainable livelihood option, particularly for rural women.
 Recognizing the economic potential of lac and the vital role that women play in its production, these initiatives are designed to provide women with the tools, resources, and support they need to succeed in the industry.
 One of the key government programs supporting lac cultivation is the National Rural Livelihood Mission (NRLM), which aims to enhance rural livelihoods by promoting sustainable agricultural practices, including lac production (Ministry of Rural Development, 2019).